Cedar Vs Pressure Treated Fence

 Lifespan Of Pressure Treated Fencing

-Pressure treated fencing, on the other hand, is specifically treated with preservatives to enhance its resistance to decay, termites, and fungal decay.
+Pressure treated fencing is specifically treated with preservatives to enhance its resistance to decay, termites, and fungal decay.
 This treatment process significantly extends the lifespan of the wood.
 Typically, pressure treated fences can last anywhere from 20 to 30 years, making them a durable and long-lasting choice for outdoor structures.

-In comparing the two options, it’s clear that both cedar and pressure treated fencing offer impressive durability and longevity.
-However, understanding the specific lifespan of each material can help homeowners make informed decisions when selecting the right fence for their property.
+In comparing the two options, both cedar and pressure treated fencing offer impressive durability and longevity.
+Understanding the specific lifespan of each material can help homeowners make informed decisions when selecting the right fence for their property.

 Maintenance And Upkeep